ValentinBischof/RealFuels-Stock/GameData/RealFuels-Stock/Bluedog_DB/readme.txt

-RealFuels-Stock for BDB 1.7
+RealFuels-Stock for BDB 1.8
-Current State: 1.1
+Current State: 1.2 - Yellow is the new Black

-These are engine and tank configurations for BDB 1.7dev up to the CentaurD RL10 addition.
+These are engine and tank configurations for BDB 1.8 and some part mods meant to be integrated with BDB such as Hephaistos and the X-20 Moroz.

-Configs are based on the configs in BD_Extras although they've been completely overhauled since there's been a lot of changes to BDB since that was released.
-Some older configs are in the DEPRECATED folder for backwards compatability.
+Configs are based on the original BDB RF for BDB 1.6.
+Thrust is based on BDB values and scaled RO values for extra configs.
+Tested at 3.2x scale.

 Variable tank sizes from newer BDB parts using B9PartSwitch aren't supported.
 As a workaround each tank is duplicated, sensibly renamed and their B9PartSwitch selection limited.

-All engines featured in BDB 1.7dev have RF versions of their B9 configs including appropriate variant fuels such as the HDA 8096 and RP-1 powered Titan engines configured.
-There's even a few extra configs and more variants are planned based on spelunking through RO configs and Astronautix*
+All engines featured in BDB 1.8d have RF versions of their B9 configs including appropriate variant fuels such as the HDA 8096 and RP-1 powered Titan engines configured.
+There's even a few extra configs and more variants are planned based on spelunking through RO configs and Astronautix.

-All engines make use of techlevels for fine tuning and their subtype requirements have the appropriate tech requirement.
+As a KSP first there are now yellow plumes for Fluorine based engines configurations!
+Have fun burning concrete and leaving a trail of death.
+Good thing they're orbital engines.

+RF anbd B9 integration ensures you only have to deal with one menu when swapping between engines - the visuals (Plumes, engine assembly and noxxle) will be set accordingly.

 Nearly all the RCS should be flexible in its configuration and have appropriate tech requirements.

-Thrust is based on BDB values and scaled RO values for extra configs.
-Tested at 3.2x scale.

-*Could possibly future proof for future BDB updates as well as provide a base for any mods with engines based on real engines.

 An optional patch for TAC users with 24h days is available.
 Consumption rates are divided by 4 as the supplies added by BDB TAC patches are based on 6h days but only works on a new game.